How did the CASA movement begin?

 How many children need CASA?

-Each year, the Genesee County Juvenile Court identifies nearly 580 "at high risk" children who need a CASA volunteer.
+Each year, the Genesee County Juvenile Court identifies nearly 580 who are involved in the child welfare system who need a CASA volunteer.
 Last year CASA was able to provide volunteers to only 90 of these children.

 How are children assigned to CASA?

-CASA volunteers are appointed by the Genesee County juvenile court judges to watch over and advocate for children, to make sure they don't get lost in the overburdened legal and social service system or languish in inappropriate groups or foster homes.
+CASA volunteers are appointed by the Genesee County juvenile court judges to speak up on behalf of children and to make sure they don't get lost in the overburdened legal and social service system or languish in inappropriate groups or foster homes.
 The court notifies CASA and asks for a volunteer to be assigned.
 CASA lets the court know its capacity to accept cases.
 Because there are not enough CASA volunteers to represent all of the children in care, judges typically assign CASA volunteers to their most difficult cases.
 Volunteers stay with each case until it is closed and the child is placed in a safe, permanent home.
 For many abused children, their CASA volunteer will be the one constant adult presence in their lives.
-Currently, 95% of children who are deemed by the court to be at high risk do not have the benefit of a CASA volunteer.
+Any person can

 Why do we need CASA?
 Why don't the grandparents or other family members just step in?

 Connecting the child with a safe place to live next requires immense effort, investigation, and knowledge of the legal process.
-There are courageous single parents, grandparents, aunts, and uncles who are doing all they can to love the children left behind by irresponsible, ill-equipped, and/or incapable parents.
 CASA is called by the court for children who are not being helped by a strong extended family.
 If the child has such a capable extended family, CASA may not be needed.
-Our advocates thoroughly explore safe and permanent placement options and recommend what is best for the child.
+Our CASA volunteers thoroughly explore safe and permanent placement options and recommend what is best for the child.
 For the children, CASA is often the only way they will get to a safe home.

-How does CASA do the job of advocating?
+How does CASA do the job of speaking up for children?

-Genesee County CASA currently has one advocate supervisor on staff responsible for overseeing the work of our volunteer advocates.
+Genesee County CASA currently has two volunteer supervisors on staff responsible for overseeing the work of our volunteers.
 A trained volunteer is assigned to each case.
 A volunteer typically handles one case at a time but cases may overlap for a short period.
 At the end of the case, the child is placed into a home.
 A typical case will take 10-12 months to completion, but can take longer in some instances.
-We ask for a one-year commitment from our volunteers because it is critical that the same volunteer advocates for the child throughout the case.
+We ask for a one-year commitment from our volunteers because it is critical that the same volunteer supports the child throughout the case.

 How is CASA different from the Guardian Ad Litem?